Aviah/one-click-django-docs/multiple_sites.md

 ### Write a switch script between mysite1 and mysite2

 Write a bash script that accepts a site name, and copies it's config files to the correct directories, and restart webservers.
-You can call the script switch_site.sh.
+You can call the script `switch_site.sh`.

 Here are suggested templates.